 - Waiting to act literally makes the problem harder to fix.
 It also gives workers less time to prepare and adjust and ensures that changes are more abrupt.

-- For example, 75-year solvency could be achieved by raising taxes or reducing benefits for new recipients by about one-fifth if we started today.
+- For example, 75-year solvency could be achieved by raising payroll taxes by just over one-fifth or reducing scheduled benefits by one-sixth if we started today.

-- However, if policymakers wait until 2034; payroll taxes would have to be raised by nearly one-third and it would be impossible to achieve solvency solely from reducing benefits of new beneficiaries.
+- However, if policymakers wait until 2034; payroll taxes would have to be raised by nearly one-third and it would be impossible to achieve solvency solely from reducing benefits of new beneficiaries, even if benefits were eliminated entirely.

 See more on the need for Social Security Solvency First.